|Disabled object||If checked, then the edited object will not be included (including its subobjects) into the running

 The Links button allows to move between the Pma objects with user defined description easily.
 A window is displayed containing the object tree, where the objects containing the user defined descriptions are indicated as bold.

 The source form: the user generated description is written in the form of XML syntax, where the formatting is indicated by special marks.
-The Edit button enables the edit mode.
+The Edit button allows the edit mode.
 The ""User description" window" configuration window is displayed.

 The displayed form: the user defined description is displayed for viewing in formatted from.